 The area of family law can be incredibly stressful.
 Whether you are going through the complicated process of adoption or going through a difficult divorce, our attorneys at the Lucé Evans Law firm are here to listen.
 We are dedicated to our clients and getting them the best result possible.
 We understand that family law issues are incredibly personal.
 We will never criticize or judge.
 We serve as a support, knowledge base, and a catalyst to change.
 Our attorneys have proven experience as advocates for both the young and old.
 Each of our attorneys pursued law due to a deep calling to assist people through some of the most difficult times of their lives.
 Give our attorneys a call today to see how we can help you today.

 The decision to adopt isn’t an easy one, nor is the adoption process.
 And so it is wise to consult an adoption attorney well before the finalization process.
 One of the most critical portions of adoption includes the home study.

 Child support is a very important concern for parents.
 Should you find yourself in a position where child support or a modification is necessary, it is wise to have an experienced child support attorney defending your interests and those of your child or children.

 Deciding upon the custody schedule can be a challenging and emotional process.
 However, as always, the primary focus should be the well-being of the child or children involved.
-Your child custody attorney from the Lucé Law Firm is prepared to guide you through the custody process while advocating your best interests.
+Your child custody attorney from the Lucé Evans Law firm is prepared to guide you through the custody process while advocating your best interests.

 Marriage Annulment and Marriage Separation